 Warning!
 Do not use your dog's medication on any of your cats.
 Dog flea parasiticide treatments can be very poisonous for cats.

 The best thing you can do is use the flea treatment your veterinarian recommended.
-Then bathe your pet 72 hours after to remove any remaining flea dirt and bacteria.
+Then bathe your dog in a soap-free hypoallergenic shampoo 72 hours after to remove any remaining flea dirt and bacteria.